Introduction to SSIS Interview Questions And Answers

 3. What is a checkpoint in SSIS?

 A Checkpoint is used to store the failures in SQL Server Integration Services (SSIS) packages which provide a checkpoint capability to restore the failed package by terminating the failed jobs and resuming with the next ones by providing fault recovery capability.
-In checkpoints header, the properties window provides the Checkpoint File Name, Check Point Usage, Save Checkpoints.
-The full path can be specified in Checkpoint File Name where the package variables and completed task logs will be stored.
+In the checkpoints header, the properties window provides the Checkpoint File Name, Check Point Usage, Save Checkpoints.
+The full path can be specified in Checkpoint File Name, where the package variables and completed task logs will be stored.
 Check Point Usage is used to restart at the point where the last task failure occurs.

-To implement checkpoint behavior, checkpoint save should be set to true.
+To implement checkpoint behaviour, checkpoint save should be set to true.
 Checkpoints will be mostly used to restart the failure of SSIS packages.
 Checkpoints should be configured in an SSIS package.
 A checkpoint can be generated or enabled by using the properties configuration.
 The checkpoint file can be examined by checking the checkpoint element that contains the package id.
 Whenever an SSIS package started, SSIS searches and loads for checkpoint file and reads all the configuration or properties details.

 4. What are the different flows in SSIS?

 The different flows in SQL Server Integration Services (SSIS) are Data Flow and Control Flow.
 The data flow task will be executed by the data flow engine, which moves or transfers the data between sources and their destinations.
 By adding a Data flow task into the package, control will provide the Extract, Transform and Load (ETL) tool feature.
 A data flow contains a minimum of one data flow component.